summitllc/git_school/readme.md

 Now, we are going to combine these two concepts to clear up a common tripping
 point: conflating repositories with branches.
 As mentioned earlier, each repository is a complete copy of the entire codebase, meaning it has every branch in the entire project.
-Note: as teammates work in the local repository, what is contained in the origin and everyone's local repos begin to deviate, but with git we can periodically sync them back up.
+Note: as teammates work in their local repo, what is contained in the origin and everyone's local repos begin to deviate, but with `git` we can periodically sync them back up.

 ![Combining Distribution and Branching](./img/git_concepts_combining_distributed_and_branching.png)